 - Look for Pangrams: Each puzzle is guaranteed to have at least one pangram, which awards the player with the largest number of points when found.
 A pangram is a sentence that contains every letter of the alphabet at least once such as “The quick brown fox jumps over the lazy dog”.

-- Aim for Queen Bee: If players are able to find all possible words in a given puzzle, they achieve the title of “Queen Bee” and receive maximum points for that round!
+- Aim for Queen Bee: If players can find all possible words in a given puzzle, they achieve the title of “Queen Bee” and receive maximum points for that round!

 - Utilize Online Tools: There are several online tools available that can offer hints and analysis for each day’s puzzle selections like William Shunn’s tool which can help you on your way to becoming Queen Bee!